RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: class="zoomout" data-audio-src="../audio/ppf/35-seg2.ogg" data-background-image="../images/a_woman_talking_on_the_phone_with_a_robot.webp" data-background-size="contain" -->
+Hi, we'll be there in twenty years <!-- .element: class="fadeout" -->
 Notes:
 All of a sudden every person on Earth gets a phone call.
 They pick up their phone and they hear, "Hi, we'll be there in twenty years", and then it hangs up.
 Twenty years later the aliens arrive, and they're digital, they can make infinite copies of themselves and all they want are some computers to live on.
 They say they will work for anyone and do anything they are told to do.
 Now, they are aliens so they might not understand us very well, and how could we ever trust them?

 <!-- .slide: class="zoomin" data-audio-src="../audio/ppf/35-seg3.ogg" data-background-image="../images/repackaging_of_infinity.webp" data-background-size="contain" -->
+### Trust <!-- .element: class="fadeout" -->
 Notes:
 But think of the real predicament we're in - who do we trust to deal with the aliens?
 The government?
 Large corporations?
 That also doesn't sound very safe.
 But if we just anyone deal with these aliens to do anything they want, that also sounds extremely dangerous.

 Obviously the metaphor isn't quite correct because we're building these alien intelligences as we speak.
-But at some point we're going to have to deal with the consquences of building digital alien minds.
+But, like Dr. Frankenstein, at some point we're going to have to deal with the consquences of building digital alien minds.

 TODO:
 * Separation of data and service